haideralsh/primitive-match/README.md

 ```

 In order to understand which message will appear in each different scenario, we
-would need to follow and understand the different conditions in each `if`
+need to follow and understand the different conditions in each `if`
 statement.
 The poor readability of the code makes it very error prone if we
 would need to add or modify a condition.